Tharisky/Portfolio/Projects/Penetration Testing ( March 2023) - Cyblack/Report.md

 __Chapter 1 - Key findings and Recommendation__

 During the penetration test, we found out the following :
-The use of unsecured ports (FTP and HTTP)
+1. The use of unsecured ports (FTP and HTTP)
-Hidden directories ( robots.txt, login.html)
+2. Hidden directories ( robots.txt, login.html)
-Weak credentials are used on the login page
+3. Weak credentials are used on the login page
-SSH credentials were left exposed in the homepage TWo users were found on the server (root and cyblack-user) A flag was found in the home directory of cyblack-user MySQL database credentials were found in a file (authenticate.php) Three users credentials were found in the database.
+4. SSH credentials were left exposed in the homepage
+5. Two users were found on the server (root and cyblack-user)
+6. A flag was found in the home directory of cyblack-user
+7. MySQL database credentials were found in a file (authenticate.php)
+8. Three user credentials were found in the database.
-The tar command was found to have sudo privileges on cyblack-user account A root.txt file was found in the root’s home directory
+9. The tar command was found to have sudo privileges on the cyblack-user account
+10. A root.txt file was found in the root’s home directory

 Our Recommendation includes
-The FTP port should be replaced with SFTP
+1. The FTP port should be replaced with SFTP
-The HTTP port should be replaced with HTTPS
+2. The HTTP port should be replaced with HTTPS
-Stronger credentials on the login page
+3. Stronger credentials on the login page
-Bash history should be deleted
+4. Bash history should be deleted
-Open ports should be patched periodically
+5. Open ports should be patched periodically
-SSH credentials should be removed from homepage Database credentials should be removed from the website directory Non root users binaries should have no sudo privilege
+6. SSH credentials should be removed from homepage
+7. Database credentials should be removed from the website directory
+8. Non root users binaries should have no sudo privilege

-Chapter 2 -Vulnerability Register
+##Chapter 2 -Vulnerability Register*

 Vulnerability register